21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Now, you’re ready to leave the website.
 You haven’t found any products you can’t live without.

-So how do you recapture your visitors’ attention?
+So, how do you recapture your visitors’ attention?

 Exit Popup Software and Why It’s Important for Business

-Software solves other problems, too.
+The software solves other problems, too.

-If you’re manually coding your popups, you have to manually assess the data based on conversions, sales, or whatever other metric you want to measure.
+If you’re manually coding your popups, you have to manually assess the data based on conversions, sales, or other metric you want to measure.
 That takes valuable time and resources.

 Hello Bar automatically tells you which variation of a popup “wins” an A/B test.
 There are no mathematical calisthenics or guesswork involved.